ejb/elliotbentley.com/_posts/2016-05-23-a-better-way-to-structure-d3-code.md

 Credit where credit is due: I was introduced to this idea by my colleague [Jason French](https://twitter.com/jasonleefrench/).
 I've since adopted it and use it regularly.
 This is my attempt at formalising it.

-## My solution: object-oriented programming
+## A solution: object-oriented programming

 Think of a D3 chart or visualisation as a ‘widget’ on the page.
 This provides a number of benefits: